-- 1. Contact and contract directly with either Youth In Focus (YIF) or the NRCYS (contact Jean Carpenter-Williams at jcarpenter@ou.edu or 918-660-3700) if you are interested in having them provide a Youth Thrive training of trainers.
-Cost of training varies and should be discussed and determined directly with either the Youth In Focus or NRCYS. - 2.
-Occasional open training opportunities supported by the Center for the Study of Social Policy or other organizations and conducted by NRCYS or Youth In Focus at various locations.
+- 1. Open regional training opportunities supported by the Center for the Study of Social Policy conducted by NRCYS or the Academy for Competent Youth Work at various locations.
+Participants have to cover their own travel, hotel and meal costs, but the training expense is covered by CSSP.
 Generally, these trainings will be held in conjunction with a local sponsor or at a relevant conference/event in order to help defray costs.
-These open trainings are scheduled periodically by CSSP or one of the lead trainers, based on need and opportunity, and are publicized through our Youth Thrive Connection newsletter.
-Sign up for the Youth Thrive newsletter for information on training opportunities by contacting Francie Zimmerman@cssp.org. - 3.
+There will be approximately four of these TOT held per year.
+Sign up for the Youth Thrive newsletter for information on training opportunities by contacting Francie Zimmerman at: francie.zimmerman@cssp.org - 2.
 Jurisdictional trainings specifically for the sites that have been selected to work with CSSP to implement the Youth Thrive approach.
-These training sessions will generally be restricted to staff within those jurisdictions (e.g., city, county or state).
-If there are slots available, they will be publicized through our Youth Thrive Connection e-newsletter (Sign up by sending an email to: francie.zimmerman@cssp.org).
+These training sessions will generally be restricted to trainers within those jurisdictions (e.g., city, county or state).
+If there are slots available, they will be publicized through our Youth Thrive Connection e-newsletter (Sign up by sending an email to: francie.zimmerman@cssp.org) - 3.
+Contact and contract directly with either the Academy for Competent Youth Work (see Youth Work Academy information) or the NRCYS (see NRCYS information) if you are interested in having them provide a training of trainers.

-How long are the Youth Thrive and Families Thrive Training of Trainers?
+How long is the Youth Thrive Training of Trainers?

-The Training of Trainers (TOT) is an intensive training that typically takes 3 to 4, consecutive, full days.
+The Training of Trainers (TOT) is an intensive training that typically takes three, consecutive, full days.
 The TOT includes a full presentation of the Youth Thrive framework and guiding premises taught by experienced trainers.
-The final day of the training allows participants to: 'teach back' sections of modules; explore using the course materials (Trainer's Guide, Participant's Manual, presentation slides, handouts, and resource material); receive feedback from TOT course instructors and participants; and develop a plan for how they will implement the Youth Thrive training.
+The final day of the training allows participants to 'teach back' sections of modules, explore using the course materials (Trainer's Guide, Participant's Manual, presentation slides, handouts, and resource material), receive feedback from TOT course instructors and participants, and develop a plan for how they will implement the Youth Thrive training.

 The TOT can be increased to four days, if needed for a specific group, depending on their level of experience as trainers.
 For example, more time may be need if participants are not already familiar with some key concepts (e.g., adolescent development, trauma, strength-based approaches, or principles of adult education).